Characterizations of higher rank hyperbolicity: Introduction

 Note that for $n = 1$, $(\SII_n)$ corresponds to a sub-quadratic inequality.
 The equivalence of $(\AR_n)$ and $(\SII_n)$ was established in~\cite{Wen-AR} in a more general setup for complete metric spaces.
-The proof of the forward implication uses an elaborate thick-thin decomposition for integral cycles from~\cite{Wen-CT} and also the non-trivial fact that a weakly convergent sequence of cycles converges with respect to the filling volume~\cite{Wen-FC}.
+The proof of the forward implication used an elaborate thick-thin decomposition for integral cycles from~\cite{Wen-CT} and also the non-trivial fact that a weakly convergent sequence of cycles converges with respect to the filling volume~\cite{Wen-FC}.
 We review the entire argument.
-Employing an elegant new variational result from~\cite{HuaKS-1} and introducing a more quantitative approach for the convergence of cycles, we reduce the overall complexity substantially.
+Employing an elegant new variational result from~\cite{HuaKS-1} and introducing a more quantitative approach for the weak convergence of cycles, we reduce the overall complexity substantially.
 In fact, we prove the sub-Euclidean isoperimetric inequality first in a somewhat restricted form (Theorem~\ref{thm:sii1}, compare Theorem~4.4 in~\cite{KleL}) and then deduce $(\LII_n)$ and $(\SII_n)$.

-Assertion~$(\LII_n)$ is new.
-In symmetric spaces of non-compact type and rank $\le n$, a linear isoperimetric inequality holds for all $n$-cycles (see p.~105 in~\cite{Gro-AI}, and~\cite{Leu}), and it is a long-standing problem whether this generalizes, for instance, to cocompact Hadamard manifolds or $\CAT(0)$ spaces of (asymptotic) rank $\le n$.
-In our statement, the isoperimetric constant depends on the density bound, so Theorem~\ref{thm:main} does not resolve this; nevertheless, $(\LII_n)$ turns out to be equivalent to the remaining properties.
+The implication $(\AR_n) \Rightarrow (\LII_n)$ pertains to a long-standing open problem.
+In symmetric spaces of non-compact type or homogeneous Hadamard manifolds of rank $\le n$, a linear isoperimetric inequality holds for all $n$-cycles (see p.~105 in~\cite{Gro-AI}, \cite{Leu}, and~\cite{Isl}).
+It is still unkown whether this generalizes, for instance, to cocompact Hadamard manifolds or $\CAT(0)$ spaces of (asymptotic) rank $\le n$.
+In our statement, the isoperimetric constant depends on the density bound, so Theorem~\ref{thm:main} does not resolve this question.
+Nevertheless, $(\LII_n)$ turns out to be equivalent to the remaining properties.
+Examples of cycles with controlled density include cycles lying near the union of finitely many quasiflats (see in particular the proof of Theorem~\ref{thm:slim}).

 The proofs of Theorem~5.1 and Theorem~5.2 in~\cite{KleL} show that $(\SII_n) \Rightarrow (\ML_n) \Rightarrow (\SS_n)$, except for a less explicit distance bound in the slim simplex property.
-The second step involves a technical result approximating quasiflats by quasi-minimizers.
+The second step involves an approximation result for quasiflats by quasi-minimizers.
 We go through the argument in detail, keeping track of the dependence of constants, and thus showing that the bound is linear in the coarseness parameter $a$.
 This fact is used in the proof of the backward implication $(\SS_n) \Rightarrow (\AR_n)$.

 The statement of $(\ML_n)$ differs formally from the usual stability assertion for quasi-geodesics, but is versatile.
 If $S \in \bI_{n,c}(X)$ with $\spt(\d S) \sub Y$ is quasi-minimizing mod $Y$, then the extra assumption we need in order to conclude that $S$ is confined to a bounded neighborhood of $Y$ is that $S$ can be closed up to a cycle $Z = S - S'$ with controlled density and with $\spt(S') \sub Y$.
 Note that there is no (quasi-)minimality assumption on $S'$; the density bound suffices.
 However, if $S_1,S_2 \in \bI_{n,\cs}(X)$ are two $(Q,a)$-quasi-minimizers with $\d S _1 = \d S_2$, each with $(C,a)$-controlled density, then $S_1$ is $(Q,a)$-quasi-minimizing mod $\spt(S_2)$ and vice-versa, so $(\ML_n)$ implies that the Hausdorff distance between the supports is bounded by $\max\{l,4a\}$ for $l = l(2C,Q)$.